 Same with Jasmine around Mayl/Lan shippers.

-As a rule don't mention Chaud/Mayl around either of the above.
+As a rule don't mention Chaud/Mayl around the above pairing.

 Bass.
 Holy freakin' crap Bass.
 He might very well be the most popular Navi in the entire series.